Update

 OT-AAUP proposed updates to the following articles of the contract:

-What’s next: The parties are set to continue negotiations from 2 p.m. to 5 p.m. on Thursday, April 17 and from 9 a.m. to noon on Friday, April 18 at the Portland-Metro campus in Wilsonville.
+What’s next: The parties are set to continue negotiations from 2 p.m. to 5 p.m. on Thursday, May 15 and from 9 a.m. to noon on Friday, May 16 at the main campus in Klamath Falls.

 Contact Us